Event Overview

 You must be in the corral at the start of each 6.706km ‘lap’.

-The corral is part under the large undercover awning of the Exhibition Pavilion and part on the bitumen driveway and surrounding grass area outside the Exhibition Pavilion.
+The corral is located partly under the large undercover awning of the Exhibition Pavilion and partly on the bitumen driveway and surrounding grass area.

 - 3 minute whistle